clotodex/kix/README.md

 This repository is playing around with bringing NIX benefits to the kubernetes space

+Essentially it will do a few things in one
+- templating engine (no helm, etc) to impose configuration on deployments
+- free "kustomization": every yaml-to-be will first be a nix attribute, which can be merged with any user defined value to mimic kustomizes functionality
+- composability and declarative dependencies.
+With a custom module system services like coredns when configured for prometheus could auto-turn-on prometheus or set different settings in different services.
+- prevent misconfiguration and version incompatibilities by asserts across modules
+- inline packaging by auto-generating images from nix
+- cluster state management through a nix store based registry

+Open design decisions
+- names of resources ARE nix stores? (considerations are name length, and self-referencing)

 ## What this project is looking into

 - dependecy trees from derivations